CuriousMongoose/off-grid-mesh-comms-paper/README.md

 | Interface | BLE 4.0+ & 5.0 | BLE 4.0+ & 5.0 |
 | Payload | 235 Bytes Max | 235 Bytes Max |

+GoTenna allows secure mesh communications using other GoTenna devices as relays even if the users do no know each other.
+A [node map](https://imeshyou.gotennamesh.com/) shows locations of voluntarily registered nodes, whic is quite extensive across the US.

+*Note to self: I think GoTenna is doing everything right EXCEPT for keeping everything closes source.
+This is understandable since they are a commercial company dependant on hardware sales for revenue.

 ## Open Source Projects

 ## Technology